quantnetwork/blockchain-developer-exercises-foundations/CLASS3.md

 `node examples/transaction-search/autoexecute-transaction-search.js password=MY_PASSWORD`

 This script first gets the latest block, then if the block is not empty it will ask Overledger for the last transaction in the block.
 It gets the last transaction as transactions in a block are processed in order.
+Should the last transaction in the block not be a payment one, then the script will ask Overledger for the previous transaction in the block, and so on until a payment transaction is found.

+Note that in the foundations course, you don't have to concern yourself with the other transaction types, but they will be covered in a future course.

 All the logic in this script is based on the Overledger standardised data model.
 This means that the script can easily be reused for other DLTs that are UTXO or Accounts based.
 All that is required is to change the location object to another network.